Skip to Content

 With the most beautiful beaches in all of Cyprus on your doorstep and the bustling city centre a quick 10-minute walk away, you can’t go wrong with the uber gay friendly Melissi Beach Hotel.

-The Sporty Spice of your group will be pleased with its range of physical activities – everything from a state-of-the-art gym, tennis, and volleyball.
+The Sporty Spice of your group will be pleased with its range of physical activities – everything from a state-of-the-art gym, and a tennis/volleyball court.

 We were obsessed with the multiple (adults-only) outdoor swimming pools.
 They were lush – the ideal spot to chill if you don’t want to head to the beach.
 We also escaped into their Apis Spa every chance we could for some rejuvenating treatments and massages.